What are the most energy efficient dishwashers?

 Although most dishwashers have an official A rating for energy efficiency, we test hundreds of dishwashers and we've found significant differences in electricity and water use.

-As well as using our tool below, you can find information about the running costs of each dishwasher in our dishwasher reviews.
+You can find information about the running costs of each dishwasher in our dishwasher reviews.

-Run your dishwasher on its energy-save or eco program.
+Run your dishwasher on its energy-saving or eco program.
 This will take longer than the main program to get your dishes clean, but will use less energy and water.

-Large items should go at the back and sides of the racks – if big plates are at the front, they can stop the water from reaching the detergent dispenser.
+Large items should go at the back and sides of the racks, too.
+If big plates are at the front, they can stop the water from reaching the detergent dispenser.

-Some electricity tariffs, such as Economy 7, charge less per unit at night than in the daytime to encourage power usage at off-peak times and to smooth out demand on the grid.
+Some electricity tariffs, such as Economy 7, charge less per unit at night than in the daytime to encourage power usage in off-peak times and to smooth out demand on the grid.

 If you're on one of these tariffs, using the delayed-start function to run your machine at night will knock some money off your electricity bill.